valentinegarikayi/podcasts/_posts/2022-10-18-Ep2-Introduction.markdown

 In this introductory episode, I describe the series and its aims

-Background music is Hapo Zamani by Miriam Makeba
+Background music is "Hapo Zamani" by Miriam Makeba

 Episode artwork and podcast logo is the conical tower inside the Great Enclosure at Great Zimbabwe from Wikimedia Commons